Marlon Brando: Later life

+Death

 On July 1, 2004, Brando died of respiratory failure from pulmonary fibrosis with congestive heart failure at the UCLA Medical Center.
 The cause of death was initially withheld, with his lawyer citing privacy concerns.
 He also suffered from diabetes and liver cancer.
-Shortly before his death and despite needing an oxygen mask to breathe, he recorded his voice to appear in The Godfather: The Game, once again as Don Vito Corleone.
-However, Brando recorded only one line due to his health and an impersonator was hired to finish his lines.
+Shortly before his death and despite needing an oxygen mask to breathe, he recorded his voice to appear in the video game The Godfather, once again as Don Vito Corleone.
+Brando recorded only one line due to his health and an impersonator was hired to finish his lines.
 His single recorded line was included within the final game as a tribute to the actor.
 Some additional lines from his character were directly lifted from the film.
 Karl Malden—Brando's co-star in three films (A Streetcar Named Desire, On the Waterfront, and One-Eyed Jacks)—spoke in a documentary accompanying the DVD of A Streetcar Named Desire about a phone call he received from Brando shortly before Brando's death.
 A distressed Brando told Malden he kept falling over.
 Malden wanted to come over, but Brando put him off, telling him there was no point.
 Three weeks later, Brando was dead.
 Shortly before his death, he had apparently refused permission for tubes carrying oxygen to be inserted into his lungs, which, he was told, was the only way to prolong his life.

-Brando was cremated and his ashes were put in with those of his good friend Wally Cox.
+Brando was cremated and his ashes were put in with those of Wally Cox.
 They were then scattered partly in Tahiti and partly in Death Valley.
-In 2007, a 165-minute biopic of Brando for Turner Classic Movies, Brando: The Documentary, produced by Mike Medavoy (the executor of Brando's will), was released.